When it comes to combat, the game proceeds in rounds.

 If the target's distance is more than twice the weapon's range away, it is not possible to shoot or attack at the target.

-Any success of the hit roll is a hit on the target of the attack.
+Any success of the hit roll, which is not prevented by cover, is a hit on the target of the attack.
 Other circumstances can also cause hits, for example a grenade can cause "3 hits with 2 wounds each".

 If a character takes hits, they are reduced by the target's protection value.
-The protection is reduced by the penetration of the attacker's weapon.
+The protection is reduced by the piercing of the attacker's weapon.

 Any hit not prevented by the protection value becomes as many wounds as the weapon or effect specifies.